tuzzoo/capgem_nn/README.md

 ## Troubleshooting

-- The ApplyJob of the Infrastructure Pipeline may fail if the Azure DevOps Service Connection identity principal doesn't have the RBAC management permissions (only required for creating azurerm_role_assignment resource).
-Alternatively you can apply this resource from your local Terraform instance, when authenticated with the Subscription "Owner" identity.
+- The ApplyJob of the Infrastructure Pipeline may fail if the Azure DevOps Service Connection identity service principal doesn't have the RBAC management permissions (only required for creating azurerm_role_assignment resource).
+When setting up Service Connections for your Azure DevOps project (Project Settings > Service Connections) for your pipeline, make sure to assign the "RBAC Access Control Administrator" role for the Service Principal matching your ADO Service Connection.
+You can do that via Azure Portal and scope it to your subscription, but then apply customization to limit the assignment just to "AcrPull" role.

 - The FunctionApp takes a couple minute to pull the image from ContainerRegistry and start up the container.
 Be patient.
 You can monitor the progress in the "Deployment / Logs" section of the FunctionApp in Azure Portal.
 - Make sure that the FunctionApp application setting "WEBSITES_PORT" (in our solution = 5000 ) matches the port number exposed by Docker in the Application code (check the ![Dockerfile](https://github.com/tuzzoo/python-sample-vscode-flask-tutorial/blob/main/Dockerfile) section: